sparkfun/SparkFun_Qwiic_Navigation_Switch/docs/hardware_hookup.md

-In this section, we will go over how to connect to the Qwiic Navigational Switch.
+In this section, we will go over how to connect to the Qwiic Navigation Switch.

 ### Connecting Via Qwiic

-Insert a Qwiic cable between your Arduino microcontroller and the Qwiic Navigational Switch.
+Insert a Qwiic cable between your Arduino microcontroller and the Qwiic Navigation Switch.
 In this case, we used the SparkFun IoT RedBoard - ESP32 Development Board for the Arduino microcontroller.
 When ready, connect a USB cable to the Arduino to program, power, and view serial messages.

 <div style="text-align: center;">
   <table>